 METHOD:

-Heat a 10-inch nonstick skillet over medium heat.
-Film the pan bottom with olive oil.
+Heat a 10-inch nonstick skillet over medium heat and add the olive oil, just enough to lightly film the bottom.

 YIELD: Serves 2-4